zkmopro/mopro/docs/docs/adapters/circom.md

 In order for the Mopro to be able to generate proofs for your chosen circom circuits, you need to provide a witness generation function for each of the circuits you plan to use to generate proofs for.
 This function handles the witness generation for your circuit.
-You can read more about witness for circom circuits [here](https://docs.circom.io/background/background/#witness).
+You can read more about witnesses for circom circuits [here](https://docs.circom.io/background/background/#witness).

 The function signature should be: